Skip to main content

 Why it matters

-Showcase numbers give players an objective, comparable data point that can support recruiting conversations, but they should be understood as a tool-testing snapshot rather than a full evaluation of game ability.
+Showcase numbers give players an objective, comparable data point that can support recruiting conversations.
+But they should be understood as a tool-testing snapshot rather than a full evaluation of game ability.

 Common mistakes